 Kwok Keung Tung

-The owner: Danny Yip is a low-profile food cognoscenti who much prefers to let the restaurant and its cuisine do the talking.
+The owner: Danny Yip is a low-key but much respected food connoisseur who prefers to let the restaurant and its cuisine do the talking.
 He used to own restaurants in Canberra, Australia, before he returned to Hong Kong to open The Chairman in 2009.

 On forgotten ingredients: Over the last few years, Tung and Yip have been developing a fresh range of seasonal dishes inspired by forgotten luxury ingredients from southern China.
 After making pilgrimages to remote villages, the team procured unsung products like 20-year-pickled lemon, sugar-roasted chrysanthemum and elusive fresh mini water crabs.